-New requirements for Australian public companies – consolidated entity disclosure statement
+New requirements for the consolidated entity disclosure statement by Australian public companies

-New requirements for Australian public companies – consolidated entity disclosure statement
+New requirements for the consolidated entity disclosure statement by Australian public companies

-As disclosed in a recent article, all public companies (both listed and unlisted) reporting under Chapter 2M.3 of the Corporations Act 2001 must include a ‘consolidated entity disclosure statement’ as part of the contents of the annual financial report for financial years commencing on or after 1 July 2023.
+All public companies (both listed and unlisted) reporting under Chapter 2M.3 of the Corporations Act 2001 must include a ‘consolidated entity disclosure statement’ as part of the contents of the annual financial report for financial years commencing on or after 1 July 2023.
+This will be subject to audit.

-Under the new requirements, an Australian public company’s annual report will need to include a ‘consolidated entity disclosure statement’, which either:
+Under these requirements, an Australian public company’s annual report must include a ‘consolidated entity disclosure statement’, which either:

-- If the accounting standards require the company to prepare consolidated financial statements, discloses details of each entity within the company’s consolidated group, or
+- If the accounting standards require the company to prepare consolidated financial statements, disclose details of each entity within the company’s consolidated group, or

 - If the accounting standards do not require the company to prepare consolidated financial statements, a statement to that effect.

-In addition, directors will have to state in the directors’ declaration whether, in their opinion, this consolidated entity disclosure statement is ‘true and correct’, and for listed companies, the chief executive officer (CEO) and chief financial officer (CFO) declaration will also have to confirm the same.
+In addition, directors must state in the directors’ declaration whether, in their opinion, this consolidated entity disclosure statement is ‘true and correct’, and for listed companies, the chief executive officer (CEO) and chief financial officer (CFO) declaration also have to confirm the same.

-This article aims to provide preparers of 30 June 2024 financial reports with practical guidance in preparing their consolidated entity disclosure statement.
+This article aims to provide practical guidance to preparers preparing their consolidated entity disclosure statement.

 Is the consolidated entity disclosure statement required for all public companies?